Dr. Ashley Dayer (she/her)

 Associate Professor

 Dr. Dayer is an Associate Professor of Human Dimensions in the Department of Fish and Wildlife Conservation at Virginia Tech.
 She teaches an undergraduate/graduate level course in Human Dimensions of Fish and Wildlife Conservation and is a Global Change Center affiliated faculty member.
 Her research program focuses on social science applied to wildlife, particularly bird, conservation.
+She is interested in how and why people impact wildlife and their conservation and, in turn, how wildlife impact human emotions and well-being.

 Dayer is also a leader in conservation social science.
-She was elected President of the Board of Directors of the Society for Conservation Biology Social Science Working Group in 2017.
-She also serves on the Editorial Board of two journals: Human Dimensions of Wildlife and Society and Natural Resources.
-In 2017 she also contributed to the Advisory Board for the human dimensions national conference Pathways.
-She is frequently called on for expertise in human dimensions to inform agency policy and programs, including recently as an invited member of two National Park Service Science Advisory panels related to beach-nesting wildlife and invasive species.
+She was President of the Board of Directors of the Society for Conservation Biology Social Science Working Group in 2017 and 2018.
+She was an Associate Editor of two human dimensions journals: Human Dimensions of Wildlife and Society and Natural Resources and was the first social science Associate Editor for Ornithological Applications.
+In 2022 she also co-hosted the Pathways Human Dimensions Conference in Fort Collins.

 Dr. Dayer’s educational background includes a BA with Honors in Environmental Science and Public Policy from Harvard University (2001) and an MS in Human Dimensions of Natural Resources from Colorado State University (2006), studying the wildlife values of the Western public.
 She additionally received a certificate in Nonprofit Management (2008) from Southern Oregon University.
 Dr. Dayer completed her PhD at Cornell University (2013).
-There, she studied the influences on private landowner behaviors to manage woods for wildlife habitat and how communications and incentive programs can be designed to effectively engage various types of landowners in habitat conservation.
-In addition to conducting research, she was awarded a competitive Land Grant Fellowship to lead and evaluate the effectiveness of extension activities for landowners in New York State, collaborating with a diverse set of partner organizations.

 Committed to conservation, Dr. Dayer’s work experience in wildlife conservation is extensive.
 During and after college she worked in marine and wildlife biology positions on both coasts of the United States and Canada.
 Her environmental education and human dimensions interests developed from observing unaddressed conservation challenges for the wildlife that she studied.
 After completing her MS, Ashley served as the Education and Outreach Director for Klamath Bird Observatory.
 While working on her PhD and following it, Dayer worked at Cornell Lab of Ornithology as a Conservation Social Scientist.
 On the side, she ran her own strategic conservation consulting firm, aiding clients (six bird habitat joint ventures, NGOs, and academic institutions) interested in engaging people for conservation outcomes.
 She also served for three years as a Visiting Assistant Professor at SUNY – Environmental Science and Forestry before leaving the Finger Lakes of New York for her current position in Virginia.